Kindness is perhaps the most important tool we have to improve our society.

-Last year’s implementation of Inspiring Kindness by Clark County Sheriff Office, in conjunction with the organization Life Vest Inside’s kindness campaign in Vancouver, WA, showed remarkable results both for the ones caught and for the officers as well.
+Last year’s implementation of Inspiring Kindness by Clark County Sheriff Office, in conjunction with the organization Life Vest Inside’s kindness campaign in Vancouver, WA, showed the how kindness had impact on the ones caught and for the officers as well.
 Click here to read Clack County Sheriff’s Chuck Atkins recommendation and click here to see the news spot.

-As you will see from the recommendation from sheriff Atkins, the initial effect has proven to meet law enforcement requirement on all levels.
+As you will see from the recommendation from sheriff Atkins, the initial effect showed to meet law enforcement requirement on all levels.
 In this perspective, it’s important to notice that the experiences from the officer’s catch is solely positive and without taking the attention away from the other important task, enforcing the law.
-As you can see from the picture, the officers utilized a simple guideline card describing what the officer could look for.
 The Kindness Citation is facilitated the way that it’s not a tool to brand either organizations or business – only to focus at the simple fact that an act of kindness is recognized and that it will trigger another act of kindness, a donation to a nonprofit organization.
 For some campaigns, the officers will also receive a dedicated card such as a description to whom the triggered donation will help (ex a needy child, named (first Name) and age).
 As Inspiring Kindness improves the relationship between law enforcement and the community, all campaigns will endeavor to engage the Police department's local nonprofit organizations who meet law enforcement's requirements to ethical standards.
-Know more about methodology – got to methodology
+Know more about methodology – go to methodology

-Anyone that wants to be part of this, or to support a specific charity, please contact us by using the contact space, or by phone.
+Anyone that wants to be part of this, or to support a specific charity, please contact us by using the contact space below.

 ” Kindness citation” :